 A major progression of the cure preparation took place in effecting the reduction of nitrates to nitrites.
 The make up of the tank pickle was between 20% and 28% salt (sodium chloride) and 3% – 4% sodium nitrate when it was first prepared.
 In order to effect the reduction of the nitrates to nitrites, the brine was now seeded with the specific microorganisms who is responsible for the reduction.
 (Lawrie, R. A.; 1985: 150)

 This was done by taking meat juices (protein) that leached from meat that was previously immersed in brine.
-This correlates to the Danish innovation of the “mother brine.”
+This correlates to the Danish adaptation of the Irish invention of the “mother brine.”
 Ingram, Hawthorne and Gatherum described in 1947 how it was possible to manage the amount of nitrite in the brine by adjusting the salt (sodium chloride) concentration of the brine.
 (Lawrie, R. A.; 1985: 150)

 The sides were placed in a maturing cellar for 7 to 14 days or even longer.
 This was another major progression of the process described in 1805.
 The temperature was kept at between 3% and 4%as was the case of the brine cellar.
 The goal of this step was to diffuse the brine of sodium chloride, nitrate and nitrite throughout the meat.
 (Lawrie, R. A.; 1985: 150)

 Some of the cured meat was un-smoked (green) but the majority would be smoked for between 2 and 3 days.
 The traditional Wiltshire process yielded well cured bacon in anything between 10 and 21 days.
 (Lawrie, R. A.; 1985: 150)

 The right size pork cut was required.
 A 1958 publication gives the following description of a typical Wiltshire pork cut (Warde, F. and Wilson, T.; 2013: 55).